japonophile/synaptic/README.md

 ## To Do

-- Implement regularization techniques, such as weight decay
+- Implement other regularization techniques, such as weight decay

 - Support other kind of neural networks, such as RNN or RBM